lars-t-hansen/parlib/mbrot3/README.md

-Animated mandelbrot, with overlapping display and computation.
+Iterated parallel mandelbrot set computation, with overlapping display and computation.

 The master has a (short) array of pending frames.
 It is always waiting for the first frame to become available, though in principle